dmwm/PHEDEX/Documentation/README/README-Auth.txt

 This document describes the authentication model used with the V2.2 and later PhEDEx databases.
 The overview is as follows:
-  - All passwords will be changed
+  - Every site will have unique passwords
-  - The cms_transfermgmt account will become admin only
+  - The cms_transfermgmt account is only for admins
-  - The cms_transfermgmt_reader should be used for read-only access
+  - The cms_transfermgmt_reader is for read-only access only
   - The cms_transfermgmt_writer account is used for all updates, including agents running at the sites.

-As an added twist, the *_writer account actually has no write access to the database as such, only read access.
-To gain write access, you need to acquire a "role" that gives you write permissions to certain tables (not all of them).
-Each site will be given a different role, and a unique password to go with it.
-You will need to keep that password secret, including not commit it into CVS, or otherwise inadvertently make it public.
-If you lose your password or accidentally make it public, we can re-create your role without disturbing the other ones.
+The *_writer account has no write access to the database as such.
+To gain write access, you need to acquire a "role" that gives you write permissions to some of the tables.
+Each site has a role in each of the databases we use, and a unique password to go with it.

+The sites need to keep the passwords secret: do not commit files with the passwords into CVS, make available on the web, and so on.
+If you lose your password or accidentally make it public, please let the admins know, and your role will be regenerated.
+This will not affect other sites.

 A typical session would look like this:
-  $ sqlplus cms_transfermgmt_writer/some_password@cmssg
+  $ sqlplus `Schema/OracleConnectId -db DBParam:Dev/CERN`
-  SQL> set role site_cern identified by another_password;
+  SQL> set role site_cern identified by secret_password;
   SQL> -- you can make changes now

-The agents will obviously support this automatically.
-All agents in V2.2 will take a single database-related option "-db", which is a of the form FILE:SECTION.
-The FILE is a name of the file with database connection parameters, and SECTION will pick out a part of it (see below).
-We will provide you a skeleton file which has all the necessary parameters except the real passwords.
-The files look like
+The agents support this notion; the information is stored in a database parameter file, typically kept in Schema/DBParam.
+The agents are given option "-db FILE:SECTION", where FILE is a name of the file with the database access details, and SECTION picks a specific part of it; see below for an example.
+The actual section is sent to you when you apply for an authentication role as described below.
-this:
    Section                 Production
    Interface               Oracle
-   Database                cmssg
+   Database                cms
    AuthDBUsername          cms_transfermgmt_writer
    AuthDBPassword          FILL_ME_IN
    AuthRole                site_cern
    AuthRolePassword        FILL_ME_IN
    ConnectionLife          86400
+   LogConnection           on
    LogSQL                  off
-   LogConnection           on

 ** User's process for registering for a role